ADMISSIONS PROCESS & REQUIREMENTS

 Statement of Intent

 The statement of intent is an opportunity for the applicant to express themselves directly.
-This statement can take many forms, but should include some combination of what the applicant believes about architecture/urbanism/community/etc., why the applicant wishes to engage in graduate studies in architecture/urban design/historic preservation, why the applicant wishes to be a part of this program in particular, what led the applicant to this point, and what the applicant wishes to do with his or her career.
+This statement can take many forms, but should include some combination of what the applicant believes about architecture/urbanism/community/etc., why the applicant wishes to engage in graduate studies in architecture/urban design/historic preservation, why the applicant wishes to be a part of this program in particular, what led the applicant to this point, and what the applicant wishes to do with their career.

 Three (3) Letters of Recommendation